OWASP/www-project-mobile-app-security/index.md

 Its features include:

 - Unifies all MASVS categories into a single sheet
-- Traceable via exact MASVS and MSTG versions and commit IDs
+- Traceable via exact MASVS and MASTG versions and commit IDs
-- Always up to date with the latest MSTG and MASVS versions
+- Always up to date with the latest MASTG and MASVS versions
 - Enables user to add more columns or sheets as needed
 - Multi language

 <br><br>

-## 🥇 MSTG Advocates
+## 🥇 MAS Advocates

-MSTG Advocates are industry adopters of the OWASP MASVS and MSTG who have invested a significant and consistent amount of resources to push the project forward by providing consistent high-impact contributions and continuously spreading the word.
+MAS Advocates are industry adopters of the OWASP MASVS and MASTG who have invested a significant and consistent amount of resources to push the project forward by providing consistent high-impact contributions and continuously spreading the word.
 [Learn more](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x02c-Acknowledgements.md#our-mstg-advocates).

 <br>